CenturyLinkCloud/PublicKB/Release Notes/2015-04-06-cloud-platform-release-notes.md

 ###Managed Services (1)

-* **Managed Backup available in GB3.** Newly created servers in GB3 can now have data protected with the [Managed Backup Service](https://www.centurylinkcloud.com/managed-services/backup/).
+* **Managed Backup now available in GB3.** Newly created servers in GB3 can now have data protected with the [Managed Backup Service](https://www.centurylinkcloud.com/managed-services/backup/).
 More details on the service are [here](../Managed Services/managed-backup-frequently-asked-questions.md/).

 ###Ecosystem: New Blueprints (5)